-Research Institutes bring together multidisciplinary teams of academics to undertake high-impact industry-focussed research to solve complex research questions of national and global significance.
+Research Institutes bring together multidisciplinary teams to undertake high-impact industry-focussed research to solve complex research questions of national and global significance.

-RMIT’s four Research Institutes are the flagships of RMIT’s research culture and burgeoning research reputation.
+They are the flagships of RMIT’s research culture and reputation.
 They are creating pathways for leading academics to connect across disciplines and build areas of critical mass in key areas of focussed research.

 The Institute develops and funds a new transdisciplinary approach to design research in a terrain at the intersection of education, research and industry.